-- Do not identify as a disabled dance worker; - Are based (reside) outside of the five boroughs of New York City; and/or - Are an organization [501(c)(3) or fiscally sponsored group] of any kind.
+- Do not identify as a disabled dance worker; - Did not receive an award through the Disability.
+Dance.
+Artistry.
+Dance and Social Justice Fellowship Program in 2020; - Are based (reside) outside of the five boroughs of New York City; and/or - Are an organization [501(c)(3) or fiscally sponsored group] of any kind.